Floral morphology: Corolla

 The anatomy of the tepals and petals is similar to that of the sepals.
 The epidermal cell walls are often convex or papillose, especially on the adaxial side.
 In many petals, such as those of Brassica napus, the papillae are conical, with a marked cuticular thickening at the apex, and radial striations toward the base.
-It has been suggested that these thickenings allow an even diffusion of the emerging light, so that the brightness of the petals is uniform at any angle of illumination.
+It has been suggested that this thickening allows an even diffusion of emerging light, so that the brightness of the petals is uniform at any angle of illumination.
 Some epidermal cells of the petals are osmophores, containing essential oils that impart the characteristic fragrance to the flowers.
 The mesophyll usually has no chlorophyll parenchyma, but fundamental parenchyma.

 The color of the petals results from the presence of pigments.
-In many flowers the cells have chromoplasts with caroteneid pigments (red, orange, yellow).
-The most important pigments are the flavonoids, mainly anthocyanins, which are dissolved in the cytoplasm of the cell; the basic pigments are pelargonidin (red), cyanidin (violet), and delphinidin (blue), flavonols (yellow to ivory).
-The color of anthocyanin pigments depends on the acidity (of the pH) of the cell juice: in Brunfelsia australis ("mountain lily") the flowers are purplish but as they age they turn white due to a change in pH.
+In many flowers, the cells have chromoplasts with carotenoid pigments (red, orange, yellow).
+The most important pigments are the flavonoids, mainly anthocyanins, which are dissolved in the cytoplasm of the cell; the basic pigments are pelargonidin (red), cyanidin (violet), and delphinidin (blue) and flavonols (yellow to ivory).
+The color of anthocyanin pigments depends on the acidity (pH) of the cell juice: in Brunfelsia australis ("mountain lily") the flowers are purplish but, as they age, they turn white due to a change in pH.

 The white color of many flowers, such as Magnolia grandiflora, is due to the phenomenon of total reflection of light.
-The petals may have air spaces in subepidermal position or a layer of cells with abundant starch grains, and in both cases the light is reflected.
+The petals may have air spaces in subepidermal position or a layer of cells with abundant starch grains and, in both cases, the light is reflected.
 The dark colors are due to a total absorption of light operated by complementary pigments.
-In the black cultivars of "tulip" (Tulipa gesneriana) there is blue anthocyanin in the epidermal cells and yellow carotene in the subepidermal cells.
+In black cultivars of tulip (Tulipa gesneriana) there is blue anthocyanin in the epidermal cells and yellow carotene in the subepidermal cells.

-In some species the basal parts of the petals contain a flavonolglucoside called chalcone, which absorbs ultraviolet light, turning them into "nectar guides" for pollinating insects.
+In some species, the basal parts of the petals contain a flavonol glucoside called chalcone, which absorbs ultraviolet light, turning them into "nectar guides" for pollinating insects.
 This particular color, visible only to insects, is called bee purple.